klaviyo/klaviyo-swift-sdk/README.md

 ### Foreground push handling

-The following code example allows push notifications to appearshow when your app is running:
+The following code example allows push notifications to be displayed when your app is running:

 ```swift